max3-2/pybudgetbook/README.md

 You can always change most of the config values using the `Edit->` menu in the UI.

+Just a note: The **config** is user wide, while the data dir can be freely changed.
+This can be used to have different matching groups (they are stored with the data) or different languages separated.

 To then get started, there are several options.
 First, if you do not have any receipts and just want to look around the UI, you can create sample data to get started.
 Just call `examples/create_sample_data.py`, then start the UI.
 Or just